LaurentChardon/FreeBSD-devel/README.md

 If new changes are made, the new commit can be merged to the last one with `git commit --amend` Once the changes are commited, a patch can be created for submission

-    # If on the smae bramch:
+    # If on the same bramch:
-    git format-patch -1 main
+    git format-patch -1 main .
     # Otherwise:
-    git format-patch main
+    git format-patch main .
 This patch can be submitted to https://bugs.freebsd.org/bugzilla/

 Finally, restore the git tree by undoing all your changes so that there won't be errors during your next `pull`